ArchitBhonsle/cp-bot/README.md

 7. `run.sh` will run the specified program against all the `i` files and diff the `o` with the `e`.

 # goals

-1. Support Codeforces, CodeChef and AtCoder.
+1. Support Codeforces and AtCoder.
 2. Support CPlusPlus and Python.
-3. `rus.batch` for windows support.
+3. `run.batch` for windows support.